georgebyte/georgebyte.com/_drafts/angular-architecture-for-larger-applications.md

 ### 2.1 App's root

-At the root of the app there are the following files whose main purpose is to tie everything together into a nicely working app:
+At the [root of the app](https://github.com/jurebajt/coffee-election-ng-app-example/tree/master/src/app){:target='_blank'} there are the following files whose main purpose is to tie everything together into a nicely working app:

 {% highlight plain %}
 app/